-The practice is a member of MKGP ltd .
+The practice is also member of MKGP ltd .
 You can read more about MKGP here https://mkgp.co.uk/ .
 Bedford street surgery is a member practice of MKGP Federation who support General Practice in Milton Keynes .We currently work with MKGP to invite eligible patients for health checks which would normally be offered under our General Medical Service contract.

 We also work with Engage Consult to offer patients access to submit medical or administration queries online .